-At Paone Zaleski & Murray, we have vast experience handling high asset and high net worth divorce matters.
+At Paone Zaleski & Murphy, we have vast experience handling high asset and high net worth divorce matters.

 A final resolution of issues in your divorce action including but not limited to alimony, equitable distribution, and child support will be determined in part based upon what assets are in existence and how they will be distributed.
 Too frequently, litigants overlook the fact finding and discovery process wherein a concerted effort must be made to ensure that all assets have been quantified.

 Many assets are readily identifiable such as bank accounts wherein statements are routinely sent to the home or wherein interest or dividend income is reported on Schedule B of your personal income tax returns.
 However, in the high asset and high net worth divorce, assets may not be so easily discernible.

 When a party to a divorce action is self-employed, substantial income from that business may not always be reported.
 Personal expenses may be getting satisfied through the business.
 The business may be retaining earnings rather than paying the earnings out to the business owner.

 When a party to a divorce action is an executive at a Fortune 500 or Fortune 100 company or other large company, they may have an array of different forms of benefits that may not always be discernible by looking at a pay stub.
 For example, they may have stock, stock options, stock units, restricted stock units (RSU’’S), pensions, 401(k), other retirement plans, flex spending, health savings accounts, and they may be eligible for termination benefits from their employer upon leaving and signing bonuses upon becoming employed by a new company.
 Sometimes the bonuses or other compensation do not vest immediately, but rather over a period of years or upon the triggering of certain events.